hddananjaya/Styla/README.md

-# 🆂🆃🆈🅻🅰  - Tiny android app for convert texts to stylish texts
+## 🆂🆃🆈🅻🅰  - Tiny Android App for Convert Texts to Stylish Texts
+Styla is a tiny android application which allows users to design their conversations with cool and readable stylish unicodes.